 NOTE: The HTML conversion may have introduced certain discrepancies between this archived version of the policy and the version originally published on the Facebook Page for Ate Up With Motor.
-In the event of any substantive discrepancy between the two, the version published on the Facebook Page shall govern.
+In the event of any substantive discrepancy between the two, the version published on the Facebook Page shall govern and control.
 (Facebook is a trademark of Meta Platforms, Inc.; Meta is a trademark of Meta Platforms, Inc.)

 Who and Where “We” Are